hardik05/hardik05/README.md

 ### Hi there 👋

 My name is Hardik Shah and I work as a Security Researcher.
-I have around 16+ years of experiance information security.
-I have worked with various IPS engines to write detection.
+I have around 17+ years of experiance information security.
+In the past I have worked with various IPS engines to write detection.
 I analyzed malware, exploits and vulnerabilities.
 I also do lot of fuzzing and bug hunting.

 Check out my linkedin here and feel free to connect: https://www.linkedin.com/in/hardik05/